-Disney+ stands out among streaming services with many 4K viewing experiences, so let’s see what the best offerings are for this month.
+Disney+ stands out among streaming services with many 4K viewing experiences.

 Whether it be the vast majority of Marvel Cinematic Universe movies, the Star Wars saga or Pixar, there’s some mass entertainment for everyone.
 And you won’t find it anywhere in better resolution.

 This is more or less going to be a list of favorites from the Disney+ catalog, as the 4K list is rather expansive (h/t Reviews.org).

 With the most recent films having been in movie theaters worldwide, their arrival on Disney+ isn’t as exciting.
 The prequels were fine — some Star Wars fans like them more than the most recent trilogy — but…

 Let’s be honest: everyone was waiting for this when it was revealed Disney+ would bring all Star Wars flicks to its catalog.
 And it doesn’t disappoint!

 All the George Lucas-ordered Special Edition modifications notwithstanding, it’s amazing to see the O.G.
 Star Wars in Ultra HD.

 While 1977’s A New Hope is the very first, many regard The Empire Strikes Back as the best film in the saga.
 Both of them look brilliant, and seeing the speeder chase from Return of the Jedi in 4K gives you a whole new appreciation for it.

 It’s so awesome to see this stunning blend of animation and live action in the highest-available definition.
 You’d think the conversion might be a bit rough.
 Not the case.

 Who Framed Roger Rabbit? is a modern classic noir, loosely based in part on the plot of Chinatown.
 Roger Rabbit is one of many animated characters, who coexist with humans in this alternate reality.